UniMath/agda-unimath/src/linear-algebra/rational-modules.lagda.md

       is-prop-is-rational-left-module-Ab)
 ```

-### The property of being a right module on the rationals
+### The predicate on abelian groups of being a right module on the rationals

 ```agda
 module _